andrewmcguinn/Europe_Agri_msc-da-sept-24-sem-1-ca2/README.md

-Here’s a **clean, well-structured, GitHub-ready rewrite** of your README section.
-Nothing is removed — it’s just **clearer, easier to scan, and more professional** (exactly what recruiters want).

-You can **paste this directly into your `README.md`**.
+# Europe_Agri_msc-da-sept-24-sem-1-ca2

+**Harnessing Data and Statistics to Drive Innovation and Sustainability in Irish Agriculture**

+## 🚀 Recruiter Summary

+A machine learning and statistical analysis project completed as part of an **MSc in Data Analytics**, applying classification, regression, and hypothesis testing techniques to agricultural data.
+The project focuses on **model optimisation**, **handling imbalanced data**, and **robust evaluation**, demonstrating strong predictive performance using Random Forest and KNN models.

 ---

-# Europe_Agri_msc-da-sept-24-sem-1-ca2

 ## 📌 Overview

-This project explores how **data science, statistical analysis, and machine learning** can be applied to drive **innovation and sustainability in Irish agriculture**.
+This project investigates how **data science, statistical analysis, and machine learning** can be leveraged to support **innovation and sustainability within Irish agriculture**.

-The study evaluates the performance of multiple machine learning models across both **classification and regression tasks**, with a strong focus on:
+Multiple machine learning models are evaluated across **classification and regression tasks**, with a strong emphasis on:

 * Hyperparameter optimisation
-* Model evaluation
+* Model evaluation using appropriate metrics
-* Statistical inference
+* Statistical inference and hypothesis testing

-This project was completed as part of my **MSc in Data Analytics**.

 ---